 Skip to content

-Quick answer: The best time to visit Belgium is May, June, and September.
+Quick take: Every travel blog says the same thing about when to visit Belgium.
+Most of it is copy-pasted from tourism boards.
+Here’s what actually matters.
 May-June and September give Belgium at its most photogenic: mild weather, long days, blossoms or harvest light, and Bruges before it gets overwhelmed by July-August day-trippers.

 Belgium is small, dense, and easy to underestimate — you can be in Bruges in the morning and Antwerp by evening.
 But the seasons make a real difference: a rainy autumn day in Ghent is melancholy and beautiful; the same day in Brussels is just damp commuter slog.
 Here is when to go and what each season actually delivers.